 Issues and agendas can complicate things.
 Fight what God tells you to fight.
 Align your thoughts with His word.
 Listen to His voice.
 Don’t die in a battle you were never meant to fight, like King Josiah.

 God uses the most unlikely people.
 Even those of us who don’t feel qualified and who rather sit and receive than stand and give, until someone pushes us in a new direction.

 I said yes in the end.
-Yes to Pastor.
+Yes to my Pastor.
 Yes to God.
 Yes to teaching.
 Yes to trusting in God’s plan, not my own.
 Yes to taking courage and stepping over my fears.

 That yes has led to amazing experiences including the birth of this blog, and a deep passion for encouraging others in their faith.
-Don’t me wrong, it’s also led to Spiritual warfare and battles I didn’t want to fight.
+Don’t get me wrong, it’s also led to Spiritual warfare and battles I didn’t want to fight.
 And you know what, I’m stronger for it.
 And I’m thankful for it now, even though I wouldn’t have chose it for myself at the time.

 Isn’t that how God works?
 He really does have our best at heart.